 The Everyday Hero Campaign of the 5-in-6 Project in South Africa asks women to identify men with a positive attitude toward women and then invites these men to become new advocates for women’s rights.

 The rate of violence against women in South Africa is among the highest in the world for all countries not at war.
-Research shows that one man in six here abuses the women in his life.
+Research shows that one in six men abuses the woman in his life in South Africa.
 The 5-in-6 Project targets the other five men, those who do not abuse women.
 The project has developed the Everyday Hero campaign to find these men and involve them in the struggle.
 Volunteers go house to house to ask women for information about the good, positive men who live there.
 With nominations also sent by mail, more than 50,000 responses have identified the “best” fathers, uncles, brothers, grandfathers and male friends in the country.
 The names and recommendation forms decorate local churches, spreading awareness of the campaign and increasing its popularity.

 Volunteers from this list of names are invited to meetings discussing “community problems,” and involving men of various ages, experiences, social classes and financial situations.
 Meetings focus on developing collaborative, nonviolent solutions to the problem of violence against women.
 Additional workshops help men understand the power relations between genders, build self-esteem and find positive ways to deal with difficult domestic situations.
 Many participants have noticed dramatic changes in their level of consciousness about domestic violence, and in their ability to engage other men on the issue.
 For many, it is the first time they have ever spoken out on these issues and the result has been powerful.